Sian-Lee-SA/StudioOne-LaunchKey-Mini-MK3/README.md

 # Basic mode

 Selecting the standard Midi Port for LaunchKey MK3 Basic allows for the use of the touch controls as separate functions depending on channel selected.
-You will have to use different channels to those defined below if you wish to use the pitch or modulation with your instruments. *Nothing more annoying than pitch shifting only to find the track cursor flying around.*
+You will have to use different channels to those defined below if you wish to use the pitch or modulation with your instruments. *Nothing more annoying than pitch shifting only to find the transport cursor flying around.*

 | Channel | Touch Control  | Command                                                            |
 | ------- |:-------------- | ------------------------------------------------------------------ |